 Abstract Expressionism Art

-The major American Abstract Expressionism artists included Jackson Pollock, Willem de Kooning, Franz Kline, and Mark Rothko.
 Other artists that also influenced this art movement were Joan Mitchell, Clyfford Still, Philip Guston, Helen Frankenthaler, Barnett Newman, Adolph Gottlieb, Robert Motherwell, Lee Krasner, Bradley Walker Tomlin, William Baziotes, Ad Reinhart, Richard Pouesette-Dart, Elaine de Kooning, and Jack Tworkov.
 Most of these artists lived, worked, and exhibited in New York City.

-The term Abstract Expressionism is not a very accurate term or description to describe these many artists’ work.
+The term Abstract Expressionism is not a very accurate term or description to describe these many artists’ works.
 This is because the abstract expressionism movement comprises many different painting styles in both technique, quality, and artistic expression.

 Here are some very broad characteristics that helped define the Abstract Expressionism movement:

 - Abstraction – The artist would use various degrees of abstraction.
-The forms were depicted unrealistically, or forms were that were nonobjective in nature.
+The forms were depicted unrealistically, or forms that were nonobjective in nature.

 - Free, spontaneous, and emotional – The artists emphasized free, spontaneous, and artistic expression that was personal and emotional.